TheSHEEEP/godotdetour/README.md

 Please note that these meshes are **not updated** after initial creation.
 It is merely a snapshot of the current state.

 ### Hints

+The `DetourNavigation` object emits a signal after each finished navigation thread tick:
+`navigation_tick_done` - It has one parameter, the time the tick took, in milliseconds **Important:** This is not emitted from the main thread, so take care when connecting to it.

 ### Missing Features/TODOs
 The following features (from recast/detour or otherwise) are not yet part of godotdetour.